 PDF is often used in most approval processes, but is also a perfect format for printers.

 Check our reference documentation on how to use the API to get a PDF from an HTML file.

-Generating image files from a message HTML
+Generating image files from an HTML